np-core/np-phybeast/README.md

 **Step 3**

 Run the `Beastling` workflow on a folder of `XML` files generated using our wrappers (or manually).
-Not that if using `GPU` for model runs, it appears that the number of simultaneous runs or coupled chains on a single `GPU` will slow the computation time by a factor of the number of runs or chains running on the device.
+It appears that the number of simultaneous runs or coupled chains on a single `GPU` will slow the computation time by a factor of the number of runs or chains running on the device.

 ```
 nextflow run np-core/np-phybeast --alignment core.snps.fasta --raxml_model GTR+G+ASC_LEWIS